Mgeraci19/Type-Coder/README.md

 ## Deployment

-This project is optimized for deployment on Vercel.
-Simply connect your GitHub repository to Vercel and it will automatically deploy your application.
+This Project is deployed on github pages

 ## Contributing